Azure/Azure-Sentinel/Playbooks/ForcepointNGFW/Playbooks/BlockIPAddressbyusername-ForcepointNGFW/readme.md

 ##Fetch the IP addresses for each user account
 This action will fetch IP addresses for each user account in FUID.

-##Check if security policy exists in SMC
-*  If a security policy exists in the SMC firewall then check for the presence of IP addresses.
-*  If the security policy does not exist then terminate with an error that policy name not found.

 ##For each suspicious User Account IP Addresses

- - If a security policy rule exists and User Account IP addresses are not found in the rule that infers the suspicious IP addresses are not blocked:<br>
-  **a.**  The list of all IP Addresses associated with AAD User Account found with suspicious activity in Sentinel is put in a list.<br>
-  **b.** All those IP Addresses in the list are then blocked in the Forcepoint SMC firewall.
+###Check if IP address is present in IP List Name
+* If IP address is present in IP List Name then check if IP List is part of security policy rule.
+* If IP address is not present in IP List Name then add the IP address to IP List Name.
+Incident comment created with IP address blocked by Playbook.

+###Check if IP List is part of security policy in SMC
+*  If a security policy exists in the SMC firewall for IP List Name then IP address is already blocked.
+Incident comment created with IP address already blocked.
+*  If the security policy does not exist for IP List name then security policy is created for IP List Name.

+- Incident comment from both the cases are combined.
+- The incident comments are shown below for reference.

 ##Incident comment